 The Convention does not apply judgments relating to revenue, customs, or administrative matters.
 Nor does it apply to arbitral awards or to interim measures of protection such as Mareva orders.
 The Convention also does not apply to judgments relating to (1) the status and legal capacity of natural persons, (2) maintenance obligations and other family law matters, (3) wills and succession, (4) insolvency, (5) the carriage of passengers and goods, (6) transboundary marine pollution, (7) liability for nuclear damage, (8) the validity, nullity, or dissolution of entities or the validity of decisions made by entities, (9) the validity of entries in public registers, (10) defamation, (11) privacy, (12) intellectual property, (13) activities of armed forces or law enforcement, (14) antitrust (generally), and (15) sovereign debt.
 Even if the United States were to ratify the Convention, in short, it would not alter current U.S. law with respect to any of these types of judgments.

 The Core Idea

 When a foreign court in a nation that has ratified the Convention renders a judgment within the Convention’s scope, that judgment must enforced in the courts of other contracting states so long as the judgment satisfies the requirements laid down in the Convention.
-In practice, this means that a judgment must be enforced if the foreign court had jurisdiction to hear the case.
+In practice, this means that a judgment must be enforced if the foreign court had jurisdiction to hear the case and there no basis for refusing to enforce the judgment.
 Recognition or enforcement of such judgments may be refused only on grounds specified in the Convention.